 So, you identify as a top or a bottom, a dominant or a submissive, or really any kind of kinkster.
 Now what?
-Contrary to popular belief, the qualities that make a good top/dominant or a good bottom/submissive are more alike than different.
+Contrary to popular belief, the qualities that make a good top/dominant or a good bottom/submissive in BDSM are more alike than different.
 These six characteristics are key no matter which side of the slash you’re on and pertain to any BDSM dynamic.
 For the sake of reading fluency, we’re using top and dom and bottom and sub somewhat interchangeably.

 - Trustworthy.
 Trust is at the core of mutually satisfying BDSM.
 Without trust, a bottom cannot be assured that a top is going to seek informed consent or respect negotiated limits or safewords, and a top cannot feel confident that a bottom will use a safeword when needed.

 - Communicative.
 Tops and bottoms should communicate with each other early and often about limits, avenues of exploration, and ideas for scenes.
 Bottoms are sometimes reluctant to communicate because they think that tops should somehow intuit what they want, or they feel they might be seen as bossy if they set limits.
 Tops might be hesitant to communicate because they might think that the bottom will see them as less in control if they need to ask questions and get clarification on the bottom’s interests and limits.
 Never fear, though.
 It can and should be sexy to reveal one’s desires or demand to know your partner’s.
 When it comes to kink, it’s better to err on the side of communicating too much than not enough.

 - Self-confident and in control.
 Bottoms should feel confident demanding respect from any potential top, having clear limits, and not being afraid to use a safeword.
 Doing so doesn’t make them any less of a bottom.
 If power exchange is involved, giving up control is the sub’s choice, and he or she has the power to revoke that control at any point.